hoodoer/JS-Tap/README.md

 - Output is color-coded: green for prompts, white for stdout, red for stderr
 - CWD tracking uses POSIX shell syntax and works on Linux/macOS targets

+#### Screenshots Tab (Atom Beacon only)
+- **Capture Now** — Manually trigger a screenshot of all tracked windows
+- **Auto-capture toggles** — Enable/disable automatic screenshots on window focus, navigation, and new window events
+- **Cooldown** — Minimum seconds between auto-captures per window (default: 30, minimum: 5)
+- Click **Save Settings** to push toggle/cooldown changes to the agent in real time

-**Note:** Sidecar commands are asynchronous.
+**Note:** Commands are asynchronous.
 When you send a command, the UI polls for results.
-The beacon must check in (heartbeat) to pick up the command, forward it to the native binary, and send the result back.
+The beacon/agent must check in (heartbeat) to pick up the command and send the result back.
 With default heartbeat settings, expect a few seconds delay.

 ### Custom Payloads
 Multiple JavaScript payloads can be added in the JS-Tap portal and executed on a single client, all current clients, or set to autorun on all future clients.
 Payloads can be written/edited within the JS-Tap portal, or imported from a file.
 Payloads can also be exported.
 The format for importing payloads is simple JSON.
 The JavaScript code and description are simply base64 encoded.